 Paris is the fashion capital of the world and you might want to catch up on the latest fashion styles.
 Unless you have a bottomless credit card, you might want to consider shopping smartly.
 Choose to shop at consignment stores or discount stores in Paris, some of them are – Reciproque, Arlettie, Misentroc, Alternatives, Rue Alesia, Saint Pierre Fabric Market, and Rue de Paradis.

-#16 The arrondissement of your fancy makes a difference
+#16 The arrondissement of your choice makes a difference

 Paris is divided into 20 arrondissements or neighbourhoods and all of them have their unique atmosphere.
 While many tourists prefer living close to tourist attractions to avoid long travel, thanks to the public transport system in Paris you don’t have to worry about it.
 You can save money by staying in Airbnb or hotels outside upscale areas, and still commute within 30 minutes from anywhere in Paris!